 We sported high top fades and Hammer pants long before their resurgence in the past few years.
 We went from mattresses pulled out of dumpsters used as our first piece of furniture in our 20’s, to attending the housewarming parties and praying that our gift of a Keurig machine was not something that would be duplicated by someone else.
 Don’t ask don’t tell was ingrained in our psyche, and we remember what it felt like to be acknowledged by a sitting US President (Yeah you Obama).

-All of us have lived!
-We could reminisce about what it was like to be struggling and laugh about what once was not so funny.
+All of us have lived a lifetime.
+We could reminisce about what it was like to be struggling financially and laugh about those days that weren’t so funny at the time.
 Tears nearly fought for position on my cheeks as I laughed so hard with them in the bar decorated with beautiful brown Dominican men with a hint of Mint flavored hookah in the air.
 I thought to myself, we are DOPE, we are AMAZING, we are INSPIRING, and WE have every right to be proud of that.
 We’ve earned it after all.
-The battle has been won against the bitterness of life that often finds brown faced, same gender loving men of a certain age.
+The battle has been won against the bitterness of life that often cripples brown faced, same gender loving men of a certain age.

 Life will always just be that.
 It will always throw you a curve ball.
-Our reaction however, is paramount into shaping the men that ultimately; we all have to choose to be!
+Our reaction however, is paramount in shaping the men that ultimately; we all have to choose to be!
 I’m grateful that I get to go through this life of mine with men whose lives aren’t always cupcakes and glitter, but are hardwired to shift when needed and adapt to the most unimaginable of circumstances.
-Life is hard, but it’s also pretty damn good.
-As I go through the photos on my phone of my time spent with some of my favorite fellas, I chuckle, blush, and I’m thankful we can still be living and loving in our 40’s.
-A feat many us as abandoned with the likes of high top fades and Hammer pants.
+Life is hard, but it’s also pretty damn good!
+As I go through the photos on my phone of my time spent with some of my favorite fellas, I chuckle, blush, and I’m thankful we can still be living, loving, and overcoming obstacles courageously in our 40’s.